Finger Or Hand Trapped In A Door Injury Claims Guide

 Hand trapped in door injury claim

-However, bend a finger a little too far the wrong way, or put a little too much pressure on the wrist joint, and these fragile bones can dislocate or fracture.
+However, bend a finger a little too far the wrong way, or put a little too much pressure on the wrist joint, and these fragile bones can dislocate or fracture or you can suffer tendon damage.
 Getting a hand trapped in a door can lead to injuries which, in some cases, could be quite severe.
-This guide will explain how to make a personal injury claim if your injuries were caused by an accident that was not your fault.
+This guide will explain how to make a personal injury claim with the support of a No Win No Fee solicitor.

-As long as you are within the personal injury claims time limit, which our team can advise you on, this guide should be of use to you.
-Our team can also answer any questions you have about your own claim or the process of claiming in general if you give them a call on 0161 696 9685.
+Our team can answer any questions you have about your potential claim for a finger injury or the claims process in general if you give them a call at 0161 696 9685.

 Jump To A Section:

-A Guide To Finger Or Hand Trapped In A Door Injury Claims
+When Can You Make A Finger Trapped In A Door Injury Claim?

 Types Of Crush Injuries Affecting The Hands And Fingers

-If you trap your hand in a door, several different kinds of injuries could be caused, depending on the kind of trauma your hand is subjected to.
+If you trap your hand in a door, several different kinds of injuries could be caused.
 These injuries can be broadly split into five general types, which are:

 • Amputation – this could be complete amputation of a hand or the loss of part of the hand or one or more fingers.